-We draw your attention to Note 3a of the accompanying financial statements which indicates that on October 11, 2014, Latina Offshore Limited, the Parent company, issued an International Bond.
-As of December 31, 2023, the outstanding balance is \$205,493.
+We draw your attention to Note 3a of the accompanying financial statements which indicates that on October 11, 2014, Latina Offshore Holding Limited, the Parent company, issued an International Bond.
+As of December 31, 2022 the outstanding balance is \$49,000 and it is due on January 31, 2030.
 The Parent company dated January 31, 2023 obtained approval of the restructuring of these international bonds by improving the interest rate, extending its long-term maturity and capitalizing part of the debt.